gaage/setup-mac/README.md

 The .bash_profile link initializes the setup, and if you have a .bash_profile from before, you shuld try to merge your contents into ~/.setup-mac/bash_profile.

+Open the FonBook Mac app and install the IBM Plex mono font from the download in ~/.setup-mac/plex.

+# First test

+Start Hyper from App menu or Spotlight search.
+See comment under Hyper header above to customize hyper itself from the command line.

+Write gvim in the Hyper terminal.

+Enjoy.